TassoInMusicProject/tasso-website/about/introduction.md

 poetry.

-For further information on how to use the website, please click on the tab “How to use TiMP” at the top of this page.
+For further information on how to use the website, please click on the tab “How to use” at the top of this page.
 For information about the editorial and encoding methods of the project, please visit the page “[Editorial Policies](/about/policies).”
 Any queries can be directed to the Project Director and General Editor, Emiliano